tencentyun/intlcloud-documents/yehe_doc/网络与CDN/负载均衡/常见问题/负载均衡配置相关_intl_en.md

 The CLB instances passe the client IP to the real server, and `client_ip:client_port -> vip:vport -> rs_ip:rs_port` will change to `client_ip:client_port --> rs_ip:rs_port`.

 **Solutions**
-- Distributed clients: Multiple clients are used to initiate access.
+- Distributed clients: multiple clients are used to initiate access.
-- Fewer CLB instances: The number of CLB instances and listeners are cut down on the premise of meeting business functions and disaster recovery requirements.
+- Fewer CLB instances: the number of CLB instances and listeners are cut down on the premise of meeting business functions and disaster recovery requirements.
-- Distributed real server ports: Multiple ports for a real server are used to provide services to avoid congestion.
+- Distributed real server ports: multiple ports for a real server are used to provide services to avoid congestion.
-- Distributed deployment: Different CLB instances are bound to different ports on real servers.
+- Distributed deployment: different CLB instances are bound to different ports on real servers.
 For example, CLB instance 1 bound to one set of CVM instances and CLB instance 2 bound to another set can be accessed at the same time.

 [[Back to Top]](#23)